Arronk/My-Coding-Journey/LogR3.md

 My mate's pc wasn't working so I spent the day playing around with hardware and getting the right OS installed on his new SSD.
 Turned out he installed a 32 bit Windows which meant even after I upgraded it, it was still unable to run most of his games which required a 64 bit OS.
 After about 5 hours we got there in the end!

+## Day 5: 04/11/2018

+### Progress: Having fun working through pset2 for MIT 6.00.2x

+Felt a little bit lost when first attempting to solve the first question of pset2.
+Once I realised I had to implement a data structure to store the cleaned/not cleaned states of tiles in the room it was pretty easy after that point.
+Everything in this course is OOP which I am enjoying get the opportunity to practice more.